GodwinEke/c-lineassistantrepo/README.md

 - Improve aesthetics
 - Create a function to prompt users to get valid input to remove redundancies of the ```try-except``` function block.

+# Notes
+* Data used for the license detector was gotten from [The Word Population Review](https://worldpopulationreview.com/state-rankings/driving-age-by-state)
+**Erikwonda is still subject to further development
 # Report Issues
 If you have any problems or issues or suggestions, you are most welcomed :handshake: